IBM/cos-trigger-functions/README.md

     export BUCKET_NAME=<your_bucket_name>
     ```

 1. You will need to save the endpoint name, which is the COS Endpoint for your buckets.
-Since you selected us-geo when selecting your buckets, the endpoint should be `s3.us.cloud-object-storage.appdomain.cloud`.
+Since you selected us-south when selecting your buckets, the endpoint should be `s3.us-south.cloud-object-storage.appdomain.cloud`.

     ```
-    export ENDPOINT=s3.us.cloud-object-storage.appdomain.cloud
+    export ENDPOINT=s3.us-south.cloud-object-storage.appdomain.cloud
     ```

 *Note: If you selected a different region, you can find your endpoint by clicking your Cloud Object Storage service in the [Resource list](https://cloud.ibm.com/resources?groups=storage), finding your bucket in the list, and then looking under Configuration for that bucket.
 Use the public endpoint.*